openwdl/wdl/SPEC.md

 /path/to/3.bam
 ```

 > *Additional requirement*: Because of the limitations of the TSV file format, multi-dimensional arrays may not be expressed using this approach.
-Trying to serialize an `array[array[array[string]]]` in TSV is too cumbersome to support.
+Trying to serialize an `Array[Array[Array[String]]]` in TSV is too cumbersome to support.
 Because of this, only arrays of primitive types are supported with TSV serialization.
 The syntax checker MUST check that if the serialization format is TSV that the type is compatible

 #### array serialization as JSON

 The array may be turned into a JSON document with the file path for the JSON file passed in as the parameter:

 ```
-sh script.sh ${serialize='json' array[file] bams}
+sh script.sh ${serialize='json' Array[File] bams}
 ```

 > **NOTE**: the `serialize='json'` option is only here for completeness.
 A default value for serialization may be provided at the task level or the workflow engine.